dalmat36/MattDalesio-jekyll/_posts/2016-08-06-Super-Sparty-Bros-Unity3D.markdown

 course to be very helpful in creating a functional game with a menu system.
 It has given me a great starting point for creating my own games.
 If you have an interest in game development I would highly recommend checking out the courses on [Coursera](https://www.coursera.org/specializations/game-development).

-Below is the WebGL version of the game which is hosted in an Amazon AWS S3 bucket.
+Below is the WebGL version of the game which is hosted in an AWS S3 bucket.

 <style>
 iframe[seamless]{